“You’re a cog in the organized traffic when you’re running a house, a spoke in the wheel of the underworld.”

 She had dinner with “Eddie Luce” a few nights later.
 He tells her “We want a little playhouse for our friends.
 You do the entertaining.
 Run it as a call joint, but keep the standard up.
 High prices.
 A minimum $25 fee…You go down to this address.
 It’s a real estate office.
 Ask for the boss.
 I’ll tip him to what it’s all about.
 He’ll show you to an estate on South Belmore.
 It’s in the Hampshire district.
 It’ll cost you about a thousand a month.”
 (Madam pg.
 109)

-Ladies’ version of events eliminates any mention of her Hollywood partners and claims that, without any apparent connections, opened for business in a rented bungalow on Norton Ave., which she says became popular with the Hollywood crowd.
+Ladies’ version of events eliminates any mention of her Hollywood partners and claims that, without any apparent connections, she opened for business in a rented bungalow on Norton Ave., which she says just happened to become popular with the Hollywood crowd.

 On the night of Mayor Cryer’s election to office, she got a call from “one of the political bigwigs in town” who wanted her to host a party at Norton Avenue for three “important gentleman.”
 (Ladies pg.
 88).
 One was Charlie Crawford, a “big, gray-haired, red-faced kind of Los Angeles politician of the era- the boss of the town.”